-He's already, in this year of the Partridge, gotten two single records on the charts, and plans his first concert tour before the hiatus of his ABC series is completed.
+He's already, in this year of the "Partridge," gotten two single records on the charts, and is planning his first concert tour.

-Soft-spoken and with a gentleness about him that makes one wonder how he's been able to cope with the pressures of the filmland rat race with no obious scars, he admits that there are times when he must escape from it all.
+He is soft-spoken with a gentleness about him.
+This makes one wonder how he's been able to cope with the pressures of the filmland rat race with no obvious scars.
+He admits that there are times when he must escape from it all.

-"I cut out whenever I get the chance.
+"I CUT OUT whenever I get the chance.
 A few months ago I packed my guitar and my sleeping bag and headed for Carmel, Big Sur and Lake Mead with another buddy.
 After a while the city starts to get to you, to pull you down."